 So if an ad says no phone calls, don’t call them.
 You might think you’re showing persistence – the hiring manager will think otherwise.

 Do – Follow Up

-Ditto Transcripts is a Denver, Colorado-based transcription company that provides fast, accurate and reliable transcription services for individuals, government agencies, and companies of all sizes.
-Call 720-287-3710 today for a free quote, and ask about our free five-day trial.
+Ditto Transcripts is a Denver Colorado based transcription company that provides fast, accurate and affordable transcription services for individuals, government agencies, and companies of all sizes.